whitneyseiler/react-task-list/README.md

 5. Start server: `-npm start`

 To start, in your browser navigate to: http://localhost:3000

+# Prompt Responses
+1. Build the UI for a grouped task list with task dependencies
+   * this UI was created using Javascript, React, and Webpack to mimic the [mockup image](/client/dist/assets/Task List.png)
+   * provided assets are stored in [client/dist/assets](client/dist/assets)
+2. Design the SQL database schema to store all required task list data.
+   * schema can be found in [/db/task-list-schema.sql](db/task-list-schema.sql);
+   * schema mockup can be found in [/db/schema_mockup.png](db/schema_mockup.png)
+3. Document an HTTP API for checking and unchecking a Task
+   * API Documentation can be found in [APIDocs.md](APIDocs.md)

 # Changes I would have made given more time:
 - [ ] add app title